Legitcode/ReactJSNews/_posts/2016-03-14-redux-middleware.md

 }
 ```

 It's pretty simple really.
 You have access to every method redux offers in middleware.
-What if we wanted the `then` function to have access to dispatching more actions?
+What if we wanted the `cb` function to have access to dispatching more actions?
 We could change that last line of the fetch function to this:

 ```js
 .then(json => action.cb(json, store.dispatch))